web-infra-dev/modern.js/packages/builder/builder-doc/docs/en/plugins/plugin-stylus.md

 ### Register

-In upper-level frameworks such as Modern.js or EdenX, you can register Stylus plugins through the `builderPlugins` config:
+In upper-level frameworks such as {MODERN_JS} or EdenX, you can register Stylus plugins through the `builderPlugins` config:

 ```ts
 import { PluginStylus } from '@modern-js/builder-plugin-stylus';